Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

    :align: center
    :target: ../../_images/Kits/hardware_hacking_remote_finished_1200.jpg

-Therefore we connect an :ref:`Industrial Quad Relay Bricklet
+We connect an :ref:`Industrial Quad Relay Bricklet
 <industrial_quad_relay_bricklet>` to the buttons of the `ELRO AB440RA
 <http://www.elro.eu/en/products/cat/home-automation/home-control1/transmitters1/remote-control1>`__
 remote control.
 There are a vast number of remote switches available on the market.
-Most of the commercially available remote controls use the HX2262 IC with the same hardware design as the ELRO remote control used here, so this guide can be applied to most remote switches.
+Most of the commercially available remote controls use the HX2262 IC with the same hardware design as the ELRO remote control.
+So this guide can be applied to most remote switches.

 The full description of the hardware setup can be found :ref:`here <starter_kit_hardware_hacking_remote_switch_hardware_setup>`.